N-Glycolylneuraminic acid

 N-Glycolylneuraminic acid (Neu5Gc) is a sialic acid molecule found in most non-human mammals.
 Humans cannot synthesize Neu5Gc because the human gene CMAH is irreversibly mutated, though it is found in other apes.
-It is absent in human tissues because of inactivation of gene encoding CMP-N-acetylneuraminic acid hydroxylase.
-The gene CMAH encodes for CMP-N-acetylneuraminic acid hydroxylase, which is the enzyme responsible for CMP-Neu5Gc from CMP-N-acetylneuraminic (CMP-Neu5Ac) acid.
-This loss of CMAH is estimated to have occurred 2-3 million years ago, just before the emergence of the genus Homo.
+The gene CMAH encodes CMP-N-acetylneuraminic acid hydroxylase, which is the enzyme responsible for CMP-Neu5Gc from CMP-N-acetylneuraminic (CMP-Neu5Ac) acid.
+This loss of CMAH is estimated to have occurred two to three million years ago, just before the emergence of the genus Homo.

 Neu5Gc is closely related to the commonly known N-acetylneuraminic acid (Neu5Ac).
 Neu5Ac differs by a single oxygen atom that is added by the CMAH enzyme in the cytosol of a cell.
 In many mammals, both of these molecules are transferred into the Golgi apparatus so that they may be added to many glycoconjugates.
 However, in humans, Neu5Gc is not present.

 Elimination of the Neu5Gc gene in humans

 With the loss of the Neu5Gc gene and the gain of excess Neu5Ac, interactions between pathogens and human ancestors would have been affected.
 There would have been less susceptibility to Neu5Gc-binding pathogens, and more susceptibility to Neu5Ac-binding pathogens.
 It is suggested that human ancestors lacking Neu5Gc production survived a then-prevailing malaria epidemic.
 However, with the rise of Plasmodium falciparum, the parasite that causes malaria today, humans were once again endangered, as this new strain of malaria had a binding preference to the Neu5Ac-rich erythrocytes in humans.
 The latest research shows that humans who lack Neu5Ac on their red blood cells are less likely to get malaria from the parasites that cause it.